sujishtl/my-portfolio/README.md

-# my-portfolio
+# Sujish Lakshmanan's Portfolio
-this is my Portfolio
+this is my professional Portfolio
+It uses AWS and ReactJS